resolve109/study-aws-sa/aws-study-guide.md

   - Can perform health checks based on HTTP response content to detect application-level errors
   - Automatically removes unhealthy instances from the target group
   - When combined with Auto Scaling, can replace unhealthy instances to maintain application availability
+- **Gateway Load Balancer**:
+  - Ideal for integrating third-party virtual appliances for packet inspection
+  - Deploys in an inspection VPC to analyze traffic before it reaches application servers
+  - Gateway Load Balancer endpoints receive incoming packets and forward them to security appliances
+  - Provides the least operational overhead for implementing traffic inspection with third-party appliances

 ## Data Analytics and Visualization